-1. Employment, Duties and Agreements.

-- (a) Executive shall continue his employment as the Executive Vice President, General Counsel, Chief Compliance & Ethics Officer, Chief Risk Officer, and Corporate Secretary of the Company and Parent during the employment period described in Section 3 hereof (the "Employment Period").
-Executive shall report to the Office of the Chief Executive Officer (the "Office of the CEO") of the Company and shall have such duties and responsibilities as the Office of the CEO may reasonably determine from time to time as are consistent with Executive's position as Executive Vice President, General Counsel, Chief Compliance & Ethics Officer, Chief Risk Officer, and Corporate Secretary.
-During the Employment Period, Executive shall be subject to, and shall act in accordance with, all reasonable instructions and directions of the Office of the CEO and all applicable policies and rules of the Company. - (b) During the Employment Period, excluding any periods of vacation and sick leave to which Executive is entitled, Executive shall devote his full working time, energy and attention to the performance of his duties and responsibilities hereunder and shall faithfully and diligently endeavor to promote the business and best interests of the Company. - (c) During the Employment Period, Executive may not, without the prior written consent of the Company, directly or indirectly, operate, participate in the management, operations or control of, or act as an executive, officer, consultant, agent or representative of, any type of business or service (other than as an executive of the Company), provided that it shall not be a violation of the foregoing for Executive to manage his personal, financial and legal affairs so long as such activities do not interfere with the performance of his duties and responsibilities to the Company as provided hereunder.
+- 1. Employment, Duties and Agreements. - (a) The Company hereby agrees to employ the Executive via a promotion (the "Promotion") as its Executive Vice President and General Manager of the Power Solutions Group effective January 1, 2019, and the Executive hereby accepts such positions and agrees to serve the Company in such capacity during the employment period described in Section 3 hereof (the "Employment Period").
+The Executive shall report to the Office of the Chief Executive Officer (the "Office of the CEO") of the Company and shall have such duties and responsibilities as the Office of the CEO may reasonably determine from time to time as are consistent with the Executive's position as Executive Vice President and General Manager of the Power Solutions Group.
+During the Employment Period, the Executive shall be subject to, and shall act in accordance with, all reasonable instructions and directions of the Office of the CEO and all applicable policies and rules of the Company. - (b) During the Employment Period, excluding any periods of vacation and sick leave to which the Executive is entitled, the Executive shall devote his full working time, energy and attention to the performance of his duties and responsibilities hereunder and shall faithfully and diligently endeavor to promote the business and best interests of the Company. - (c) During the Employment Period, the Executive may not, without the prior written consent of the Company, directly or indirectly, operate, participate in the management, operations or control of, or act as an executive, officer, consultant, agent or representative of, any type of business or service (other than as an executive of the Company), provided that it shall not be a violation of the foregoing for the Executive to manage his personal, financial and legal affairs so long as such activities do not interfere with the performance of his duties and responsibilities to the Company as provided hereunder.

-2. Compensation.
+Compensation.